ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Spouse.md

 <!--  -->
 - Distance and location

-  - I wish we can be in the same city and I currently believe Shanghai is one of the best cities in the world.
+  - I wish we can be in the same city, and I currently believe Shanghai is one of the best cities in the world.
   - I don't think starting a relationship at a distance is a good idea.
 It is essential to know each other in depth.

 <!--  -->